Shut up, Boss Inc!

-Anyone who is familiar with me, both privately and professionally, knows that I do not fake or hide anything essential.
+Anyone who is familiar with me knows that I do not fake or hide anything essential.
 For me personally, it is quite natural to be who I am.
-Anything else would neither make me happy nor fulfill me in the medium term; it’s just a strange feeling to be someone else.
-I understand that there’s pressure to be just who you think your employer wants you to be: a highly motivated robot-like version of yourself with only those traits that are usually valued and appreciated professionally.
+Anything else would neither make me happy nor fulfill me in the medium term; it's just a strange feeling to be someone else.
+I understand that there's pressure to be just who you think your employer wants you to be: a highly motivated robot-like version of yourself with only those traits that are usually valued and appreciated professionally.
 As described in the previous article, character traits and interests are an important part of ourselves and it would be a pity to conceal them, not appreciate the diversity of the individuals or not stand up for our values.

 Be yourself, everyone else is taken.
 Oscar Wilde